 You will need to evaluate your piece by the longest copyright duration to determine if it is in the public domain.

-www.pdinfo.com is a great source for public domain information in the United States and for researching public domain materials.
+Sheet Music Plus is no longer maintaining a list of musical compositions in the public domain. www.pdinfo.com is a great source for public domain information in the United States and for researching public domain materials.
 Before you do any arranging, we recommend researching the musical work in question to confirm if it is in the public domain.
 If you are unable to confirm its public domain status, or if you have doubts, you should seek permission before using the work or consult a copyright attorney.